userfrosting/learn/17.recipes/06.advanced-tutorial/02.database/docs.md

 The `$dependencies` array here is important.
 By referencing our `PastriesTable` here, this will make sure the migrator doesn't try to insert rows in the `pastries` table before said table is created.

+Also notice how we are using a new method called `pastries` which returns an array of pastries.
+This helps us remove redundancy in our code since the `up` and `down` methods can both use the same list.
+Bad typo in one of the permission?
+Changed it once instead of twice (or more).

 We are now ready to run our migrations.
 From the command line, use the [Bakery migrate command](/cli/commands#migrate) to run the migration up : `php bakery migrate`.
 You should now see the newly created table with the default rows if you look at the database using _phpMyAdmin_ for instance.